adam-wolski/handmade_quake/README.md

 Scons is used for building
 SConstruct file is right now written in non-multi-platform way with bias for linux, nothing in game itself stops it right now from building on other system, though.

-So for simple build just type in base directory:
+For simple build just type in base directory:
 ```
 scons
 ```